coldJune/AndroidDemo/README.md

 		* *create a demo to fetch message from other system at regular time*

 	* add MessagePushDemo
 		* *create a demo to receive some message and notify user on status bar and screen*
+		*  *add a util class to obtain local ip and extral ip*